wmhilton-stoplight/platform-docs/4.-documentation/stoplight-flavored-markdown.md

 ## Graphs and Diagrams

 You can add graphs and diagrams in your Markdown using [Mermaid syntax](https://mermaid-js.github.io/mermaid/#/flowchart).
-They support all sorts of common UML diagrams, like sequence diagrams, class diagrams, state diagrams, ERDs, User Journey, Gantt, pie charts, etc.
+Mermaid supports common UML diagrams, such as sequence diagrams, class diagrams, state diagrams, ERDs, User Journey, Gantt, pie charts, and more.

 Wrap any Mermaid syntax with a `mermaid` code block.

 <!-- theme: warning -->

-> Note that diagrams cannot be nested in other elements like tabs or code groups.
+> Note that diagrams can't be nested in other elements like tabs or code groups.

 ### Flowchart